Sriep/Flex-Lemon-TCPIP-parser-example/README.md

 ## Files to copy.

-clientcomvocab.l: This is the flex tokenizer.
+[clientcomvocab.l](https://github.com/Sriep/Flex-Lemon-TCPIP-parser/blob/master/UtClient/parser/clientcomvocab.l): This is the flex tokenizer.
 You will want to edit this so that it recognises the tokens in the grammar you are parsing.
-You will also want to download the (http://gnuwin32.sourceforge.net/packages/flex.htm)[latest version of flex].
-You should also check out the (https://westes.github.io/flex/manual/index.html#Top)[flex manual].
+You will also want to download the [latest version of flex](http://gnuwin32.sourceforge.net/packages/flex.htm).
+You should also check out the [flex manual](https://westes.github.io/flex/manual/index.html#Top).

-lentcomgrammer.y is the grammar parser.
+[lentcomgrammer.y](https://github.com/Sriep/Flex-Lemon-TCPIP-parser/blob/master/UtClient/parser/clientcomgrammer.y) is the grammar parser.
 Again you will want to edit this to match the grammar you are working on.
-You should probably download and build the (https://www.hwaci.com/sw/lemon/)[latest version of lemon].
-Also read the (https://www.sqlite.org/src/doc/trunk/doc/lemon.html)[lemon manual].
+You should probably download and build the [latest version of lemon](https://www.hwaci.com/sw/lemon/).
+Also read the [lemon manual](https://www.sqlite.org/src/doc/trunk/doc/lemon.html).

-I found the following webpages helpfull. (http://souptonuts.sourceforge.net/readme_lemon_tutorial.html)[souptonuts], (https://github.com/theory/flex-lemon-example)[flex-lemon-example] and (https://www.codeproject.com/Articles/1056460/Generating-a-High-Speed-Parser-Part-Lemon)[Generating a High-Speed Parser,]
+I found the following webpages helpfull. [souptonuts](http://souptonuts.sourceforge.net/readme_lemon_tutorial.html), (https://github.com/theory/flex-lemon-example)[flex-lemon-example] and [Generating a High-Speed Parser],(https://www.codeproject.com/Articles/1056460/Generating-a-High-Speed-Parser-Part-Lemon).

-The clientparses.h and clieentparse.cpp files; the ClientPrase object wraps a flex lemon parser.
+The [clientparses.h](https://github.com/Sriep/Flex-Lemon-TCPIP-parser/blob/master/UtClient/parser/clientparse.h) and [clieentparse.cpp](https://github.com/Sriep/Flex-Lemon-TCPIP-parser/blob/master/UtClient/parser/clientparse.cpp) files; the ClientPrase object wraps a flex lemon parser.

 This contains callback functions used from flex and lemon.
 I have included